Juks0/spotify_guessser/README.md

 ## 🤝 Contributing

-Pull requesty są mile widziane!
-Dla większych zmian, najpierw otwórz issue aby przedyskutować co chcesz zmienić.
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

 ---

-## 📄 Licencja
+## 📄 License

-MIT License - możesz robić z tym projektem co chcesz!
+MIT License - you can do whatever you want with this project!

 ---

-## 👨‍💻 Autor
+## 👨‍💻 Author

-Stworzony z ❤️ przez Kacpra
+Created with ❤️ by Kacper Mazur

 ---

-## 🙏 Podziękowania
+## 🙏 Acknowledgments

 - [Spotify Web API](https://developer.spotify.com/documentation/web-api)
 - [Supabase](https://supabase.com)